This post was last updated on 13 December 2018

 No further updates will be made to this post nor will I be writing a similar post following the changes brought about by the new Gutenberg/Block Editor.

-My Not-the-Official-WordPress.com Gallery FAQ was first published in July 2008 as an early attempt to bridge the information gap when WordPress.com introduced the Gallery feature back in April 2008, and it has been continuously updated over the various changes to image handling.
+My Not-the-Official-WordPress.com Gallery FAQ was first published in July 2008 as an early attempt to bridge the information gap when WordPress.com introduced the Gallery feature in April that year, and it has been continuously updated over the various changes to image handling.